-You may wish to highlight how your project meets any of the Council's City for All objectives and any other formally adopted and published council strategies.
+You may wish to highlight how your project meets any of the objectives set out in the Councils Fairer Westminster Strategy and any other formally adopted and published council strategies.

 Part C: project is ready for implementation - supported by a robust business and funding plan and either having, or demonstrating that they are likely to secure, any necessary legal powers, regulatory consents or additional funding required for implementation.